 One of the Battle of Britain film’s airworthy Messerschmitts used by the Spitfire Productions in the film “Battle of Britain” during 1968, the SN 220 was the last Messerschmitt ME 109 flown by General Adolf Galland.
 The aircraft was shipped, post-filming, along with several other aircraft to Texas, USA.
 After the film Battle of Britain was completed in 1969, Connie Edwards received these aircraft as payment for flying in the film.
 The unique fighter planes weren’t touched for over 45 years; even their engines were still filled with the same oil.
 This made it all the more astonishing that after a brief check and a change of oil in 2014, it only took a few propeller blades to rotate before the Black Chevron’s engine sprang to life and began purring.

-This ME 109 G was subsequently shipped to the UK in 2017, where it has undergone an extensive restoration in 2018, which will be complete by March 2019.
-The aircraft will be supplied fully restored, with 0 hours and with a full CAA Permit to Fly on its British civil registration G-AWHR.
+This ME 109 G was subsequently shipped to the UK in 2017, where it has undergone an extensive restoration in 2018, which has been completed in June 2019.
+The aircraft will be supplied fully restored, with about 10 hours and with a full CAA Permit to Fly on its British civil registration G-AWHR.

 • Aircraft finished in original “Battle of Britain” movie paint scheme as “Black Chevron”

 • Rolls Royce Merlin 500/45 overhauled by Vintage V12’s of Tehachapi California, warranty to 80 hours or 24 months.